ropensci/roweb3/content/blog/2021-04-16-latest-ropensci-news-digest/index.md

 ## Citations

-No new citations added to our database this month, that you can [browse](/citations).
+No new citations added to our database this month ([browse all citations](/citations)).
-We recently explained [how we monitor citations](/blog/2021/02/16/package-citation/#how-ropensci-tracks-package-usage), we'll do a new round of Google Scholar alerts reading soon.

-In the meantime, thank you for citing our tools!
+Thanks for citing our tools!

 ## Use cases